MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/vpn-top.md

 - [Windows 10 VPN Technical Guide](https://docs.microsoft.com/windows/access-protection/vpn/vpn-guide): Walks you through the decisions you will make for Windows 10 clients in your enterprise VPN solution and how to configure your deployment.
 You can find references to the VPNv2 Configuration Service Provider (CSP) and provides mobile device management (MDM) configuration instructions using Microsoft Intune and the VPN Profile template for Windows 10.

-- [How to Create VPN profiles in System Center Configuration Manager](https://docs.microsoft.com/sccm/protect/deploy-use/create-vpn-profiles): In this topic, you learn how to create VPN profiles in System Center Configuration Manager (SCCM).
+- [How to Create VPN profiles in Configuration Manager](https://docs.microsoft.com/configmgr/protect/deploy-use/create-vpn-profiles): In this topic, you learn how to create VPN profiles in Configuration Manager.

 - [Configure Windows 10 Client Always On VPN Connections](https://docs.microsoft.com/windows-server/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections): This topic describes the ProfileXML options and schema, and how to create the ProfileXML VPN.
 After setting up the server infrastructure, you must configure the Windows 10 client computers to communicate with that infrastructure with a VPN connection.

-- [VPN profile options](https://docs.microsoft.com/windows/access-protection/vpn/vpn-profile-options): This topic describes the VPN profile settings in Windows 10 and learn how to configure VPN profiles using Intune or SCCM.
+- [VPN profile options](https://docs.microsoft.com/windows/access-protection/vpn/vpn-profile-options): This topic describes the VPN profile settings in Windows 10 and learn how to configure VPN profiles using Intune or Configuration Manager.
 You can configure all VPN settings in Windows 10 using the ProfileXML node in the VPNv2 CSP.